vindarel/colisper/README.markdown

 Structural refactoring recipes for Common Lisp with [Comby](https://comby.dev/).

 Proof of Work.
-Not ready for use other than by myself.
+Not ready for use by other than myself.

 Comby makes it easy to match code structures.
+It can output a diff or change the code in-place.

+We define rules for lisp.

-We call it from our favorite editor (Emacs), which we use to finish cleaning the replacements.
+We can call them from our favorite editor (here, Emacs) during development (the editor which also helps format the replacements correctly, like to fix indentation).

+And we can run them on some file(s) as a pre-commit hook or in a CI.

 ## Demo